 Making potholders is an easy and relaxing activity.
 It's great for unwinding at the end of a long day because it's not a complicated process.
 You can also make them as gifts for others, or just for yourself.
 You have plenty of time to get started

-For me its relaxing as heck.
-Weaving these loops into useable items makes me feel better about everything in life.
-If there's anything we all need more of its spending time doing things that give us pleasure.
+For me it's relaxing as heck.
+Weaving these loops into usable items makes me feel better about everything in life.
+If there's anything we all need more of it's spending time doing things that give us pleasure.

 So I hope that I've convinced you to make some potholders.
 They are a super easy project, and they're so useful!
 You can make them in any size or color.
-If you are not into making them you can find them on my Etsy site if you are not m.
+You can find them on my Etsy site if you are not m.

 It is summer and I have been busy in my garden.
 We moved to this garden in 2020.
 I expect it will take another three or four years to get it to look the way I want but for now, it makes me exceedingly happy.
 How wonderful it is to wake up, take a cup of coffee and just stand in the garden in the morning.
 It's like I need to say hello to each plant.